 Biltong is a South African classic.
 It is an air-cured meat marinated in vinegar and spices.
 And it’s one of the main treats that South Africans abroad often miss – so here, for those pining for a taste from home, is a delicious biltong recipe…

-Many different types of meat are used ranging from beef through game meats and ostrich.
-Try this simple easy recipe or watch SuzelleDIY’s video below for her step by step guide!
+Many different types of meat are used to make biltong, ranging from beef through game meats and ostrich.
+Try this simple easy biltong recipe or watch SuzelleDIY’s video below for her step by step guide!

 - 2 kg meat

 - 100 ml brown sugar

 - 15ml bicarbonate soda (this softens the meat)

 - 1 tbsp cracked black pepper